-Ivan Seidenberg became CEO of Bell Atlantic, one of the "Baby Bell" regional telephone companies formed after the 1984 breakup of the Bell System, in 1998.
+Ivan Seidenberg was the CEO of Bell Atlantic—part of the "Baby Bell" regional telephone companies that were created after the 1984 breakup of the Bell System.

-As co-CEO, Seidenberg focused on integrating the two companies' operations and cultures while expanding Verizon's fiber optic network capabilities.
+As co-CEO, his main focus was expanding Verizon's fiber optic network capabilities.

 Lee brought his expertise from leading GTE's wireless, Internet access, and telephone operations to bear as Verizon looked to offer bundled services.